pingcap/errcode/README.md

 This package integrates and relies on pkg/errors (actually the pingcap/errors enhancement of it).

-See the go documentation for extensive documentation.
+See the [go docs](https://godoc.org/github.com/pingcap/errcode) for extensive documentation.

-## Error codes
+## About Error codes

-Error codes are useful to transmit error types across network boundaries.
+Error codes are useful to reliably transmit error types across network boundaries.
 A program can reliably respond to an error if it can be sure to understand its type.